 That is why advertisers use insights to achieve familiarity and ease the communication dynamics, therefore reducing noise and decoding problems.

 These insights must be carefully identified and recollected, in this case, by the advertising team, and as the same word describes it, an ‘insight’ is a behavior into the niche’s mind that includes how a consumer does certain activities and what cultural elements include and make reference in those activities.

-- When somebody sucks his fingers after eating a steak with their hands as something part of the activity of grilling meat on summer Sundays.
+- When somebody sucks his fingers after eating a steak with their hands as part of an activity of grilling meat on summer Sundays.

 - When somebody eats snacks and drink coke during a baseball or football game while sitting on a recliner.